The Dangers of Being an Ironworker in LA

 “When it comes to getting you more, I won’t settle for less.” – David Grey

-When you or a loved one got injured due to negligence, carelessness, or wrongful acts of another person, David Grey is ready to help.
-Seeking compensation or negotiating with insurance companies can be stressful, especially while recovering.
+When you or a loved one were injured due to negligence, carelessness, or wrongful acts of another person, David Grey is ready to help.
+Seeking compensation or negotiating with insurance companies as an ironworker can be stressful, especially while recovering.
 Let us do that for you.
 Our Los Angeles personal injury lawyers are well-versed in several practice areas:

 • Traffic Accidents